threeskimo/bt/README.md

 # bt.sh

-A bash script to simplify connecting/disconnecting bluetooth devices, scanning for bluetooth devices, seeing what bluetooth devices are paired, and seeing available non-paired devices to connect to.
+A shell script to simplify connecting/disconnecting bluetooth devices, scanning for bluetooth devices, seeing what bluetooth devices are paired, and seeing available non-paired devices to connect to.

 ## Why?